 Just as we take care to make sure that learners are treated with respect, we offer support to our tutors who are Loyola students or alumni and Loyola volunteers.
 Tutors' records of instructional sessions are reviewed by the staff after each session to make sure that appropriate methods and materials are being used.
 Tutors are informally observed on a regular basis, and they are offered advice that reinforces strengths and addresses any weaknesses or problems that may arise.

 The staff of the Literacy Center strives to show the utmost regard for our tutors and learners, showing respect and enthusiasm for their efforts and also holding all participants to high standards of professional conduct, including regular and punctual attendance and compliance with the operational standards of the Center.
-The Literacy Center staff is responsible for activities of tutors and learners during our hours of operation and at our designated operational locations.
+The Literacy Center staff is responsible for activities of tutors and learners during our hours of operation and at our designated operational locations and online.
 We do not, however, take responsibility for the conduct of tutors or learners outside these times and places.

 The Literacy Center is supported by the Department of English and the College of Arts and Sciences of Loyola University Chicago as well as the Paul Glassco Endowment.
 It is operated in accordance with the ethical principles of the Department of English, CAS, and the University.
 The Literacy Center considers ethics from the perspective of the learners we serve, the tutors we train to help them, and the staff.